1947 (26th October)

 1982 (27th February)

 Hillary announced that she had changed her name to Hillary Rodham Clinton.
-She made the move to help her husband campaign for re-election in 1982.
+She made the change to help her husband campaign for re-election in 1982.

 Bill Clinton was re-elected Governor of Arkansas.